Understanding color theory and how color combinations work together is one of the keys to successful home interior design.

 North-facing rooms should be painted in cheerful warm colors to offset the pale light.

-South-facing sunny rooms have a bright light that can be tempered by painting in cool or neutral colors.
+South-facing sunny rooms have a bright light that can be tempered by painting in cool or neutral paint colors.

 Even a dark windowless room can be lightened up by painting walls in a warm bright light color.